naman-unthinkable/webhook-test/README.md

 Let's look in our Angular file and add it to our application.
 We will be using $routeProvider in Angular to handle our routing.
 This way, Angular will handle all of the magic required to go get a new file and inject it into our layout.
 Index.html: It has the main layout of our application.
 Another HTML page in the template folder, is a separate view of the screen that we have in our app, and it will be injected in our index.html through routing.

 Step 1: Creating index.html
 Including ng-app in the header binds the html with angular modules and controllers.
+We use ng-view to inject different pages in index.html through routing.
 <!DOCTYPE html>
 <html lang="en" ng-app="myApp">
 <head>